senacor/elasticsearch-evolution/README.md

 ### v0.4.1-SNAPSHOT

 - Previously applied migration scripts are now checked for modifications and rejected if they've been modified after they were applied.
-The old behaviour can be restored with the new configuration parameter `rejectModifiedScripts` (default true).
+The old behaviour can be restored by setting the new configuration parameter `validateOnMigrate` to false (default true).

 ### v0.4.0